phetsims/perennial/doc/automated-maintenance-process.md

 NOTE: This is an outline.
 Details for each step will be listed below in this document.

-Before starting:

-0. Ensure you have a clean working copy.
+Before starting, ensure you have a clean working copy, and:

-1. This process can take a lot of time, all the while taking over every repo checked out.
+0. This process can take a lot of time, all the while taking over every repo checked out.
 It may be nice to use separate device besides your primary development environment.
 Or checkout a separate clone of phet repos, and use them for this process so that you can still develop while the MR process is occurring.
-2. cd to perennial and run `node js/scripts/master-pull-status.js --allBranches`.
-This will ensure that every branch for every ReleaseBranch is pulled (including dependency branches).
-3. Run `Maintenance.checkBranchStatus()` to see if any commits have snuck into release branches that are unanticipated.
+1. Run `Maintenance.checkBranchStatus()` to see if any commits have snuck into release branches that are unanticipated.
-4. Communicate with the team about maintenance releases for release branches.
+2. Communicate with the team about maintenance releases for release branches.
 If there are release branches that are unpublished, they'll need to manually include the fixes.
 From this point on (until complete), you should be the only person touching the release branches.
-5. Run `Maintenance.reset()` to clear the maintenance state in preparation for the process.
+3. Run `Maintenance.reset()` to clear the maintenance state in preparation for the process.

 Generally for each issue that should be fixed, the following outline should be used (there are exceptions for complications):